 7. Can I watch a class before I decide to join?

 Nope, sorry.
 Our studio is private because our students feel uncomfortable with the idea of people walking in and out just to have a look.
-Please respect this.
+Please respect this and please understand that when you become a client, no onlookers will be allowed in your class too.

 8. I am an ex-gymnast / ballerina / circus dancer, do I still need to take the ‘Introduction to Pole Dance’ class?